Key Takeaways

 Reinstatement Rights

-New Mexico policyholders have reinstatement rights:
+New Mexico policyholders have reinstatement rights under NMSA 59A-18-17:

-- Must pay back premiums with interest
+| Back Premiums | Must pay with interest |

 Standard Policy Provisions